Content is King: How to Make Content Royally Good

 Now more than ever, with how easily things can go viral, content needs to be quality so that it can spark the connection between your business and the consumer.

-Blog content and social media have the huge benefit of being mobile and shareable.
+Blog content and social media have a huge benefit of being mobile and shareable.
 People are always on their phones, so why not take advantage of that?
 Bored people waiting for the train, on their lunch break, or whittling away a slow afternoon will chew through good content that interests them for hours.

 Content doesn’t just have to be a dry spiel covering who you are and what your business does.
 Content can tell a story, be funny, and relate the important bits about your business all at the same time.